dr460ngeek/Informatic-Practices-Project/README.md

 #### Member Detail:

-This project is developed by Pratham Agarwal.
+This project is developed by **Pratham Agarwal**.
 All the operations are completed by me as per my learnings with assistance of my teacher.
 It took me approximately a month to develop this project.

 #### Reason for the project: